canonical/vanilla-framework/docs/en/patterns/links.md

     View example of the external link pattern
 </a>

-!!!
-Note:
-    The `p-link--external` class makes use of the fairly new [CSS Masks](http://www.caniuse.com/#search=mask).
-For support in more browsers you should run your CSS through [an autoprefixer](https://www.npmjs.com/package/autoprefixer) before deploying.

 ## Soft link

 The `.p-link--soft` class should be used on hyperlinks where many links are grouped together, such as a link cloud.